 How do I determine if a bank is ethical and environmentally friendly?

-Here’s a bit of bad news for you.
+If you’re banking with any of the big four, then here’s a bit of bad news for you.

-Which banks are NOT investing in fossil fuels?
+Which Banks are NOT investing in fossil fuels?

 Bendigo Bank always talks about its strong focus on giving back to the community.